 To provide the most advanced microbial identification products and highest level of service to our customers.

-President - Charles Carter
+Vice President - Charles Carter

 Charles Carter has more than 38 years of experience in a wide range of software and pattern recognition algorithm development projects, including those algorithms used in MIDI's Sherlock Operating Software.
 Prior to MIDI, he worked for 17 years at Hewlett-Packard Company (HP) as a Senior Software Engineer, developing the first generation of pattern recognition algorithms for the HP's Microbial Identification System, and then as R&D Project Manager for new ChemStation software development.
 Charles earned a B.S. and M.S. in Electrical Engineering from North Carolina State University.

 Gary Jackoway has more than 30 years of experience in a wide range of software development projects, including development of MIDI's Sherlock Operating Software user interface and libraries.
 Prior to MIDI, he worked for 20 years at HP as a Software Engineer, leading the development of the first and subsequent generations of ChemStation software.
 Gary earned a B.S. in Mathematics from Stanford University

 and an M.A. in Computer Science from Duke University.